.png-674b52368b309.jpg)

 use Stancl\Tenancy\Middleware\InitializeTenancyByDomain; Route::middleware([ 'web', 'auth', InitializeTenancyBySubdomain::class, InitializeTenancyByDomain::class, PreventAccessFromCentralDomains::class,])->group(function () { // ...});

 What would be the database name?
-It is configurable in the config/tenancy.php
+It is configurable in the config/tenancy.php: the database value has prefix and suffix.
+All the databases will be named prefix + tenant_id + suffix.

 app/Models/User.php: